-Doug is a founder and the editor of Post Alley.
-He's a longtime arts journalist, and the founder and editor of ArtsJournal.com, he's frequent keynoter on arts and digital issues, and works with a number of arts organizations nationally.
+Doug is a longtime journalist who writes about journalism, the arts and technology.
+He's the editor and the founder and editor of ArtsJournal.com and co-founder and editor of Post Alley.
+He's a frequent keynoter on arts and digital issues, and works and consults for a number of arts and news organizations nationally.

 How weird is it that publishers are clamoring to get good placement on the platforms and spending money to do so even as they're screaming that their content is being stolen and demanding the platforms pay them for being featured on their sites?

 Millions are spent by publishers trying to game the system so that platforms send them readers.
 When the game’s rules change, as it does from time to time, publishers scramble to figure out the new game.

 Blethen isn’t wrong about the need for regulation, but his idea for a cure to give diminished legacy publications such as his (and specifically locally-owned legacies) special tax and regulatory breaks so they can… do what, slow their decline(?), doesn’t fix the problems.

 Neil Postman warns that overwhelming us with news (information) divorced from the ability to act on said information degrades our will and ultimately our ability to act on news we can do something about.